GeoTecINIT/awarns-framework/packages/wear-os/README.md

 > **Warning**: the data collection for a `WatchSensor` can only be started once, if `startDetectingFastWatchAccelerometerChanges` is executed after
 > `startDetectingWatchAccelerometerChanges` and while the collection is in progress, `startDetectingFastWatchAccelerometerChanges` will be ignored.
+>
 > Therefore, if you want to dynamically change the collection's configuration while the collection is in progress, you will have to stop the collection
 > and start it again with the new desired configuration.
+However, due to the underlying communication APIs (i.e., Bluetooth), the order of the tasks **is not guaranteed**.
+> This means that if the stop and start tasks are executed very close in time, the start task could be executed before the stop task in the smartwatch.
+> If you really need to change the collection's configuration, you should wait a certain amount of time (e.g., 1 second) after the execution of the stop task before executing the start task.

 Task generator parameters: